-- Nucleated RBCs (NRBC, normoblasts): a very immature form of RBCs seen when there is a severe demand for RBCs to be released by the bone marrow.
-May be seen in severe anemia, myelofibrosis, thalassemia, miliary tuberculosis, cancers that involve the bone marrow, and in chronic low oxygen levels (hypoxemia).
+- Nucleated RBCs (NRBC, normoblasts): a very immature form of RBCs seen when there is a severe demand for RBCs to be released by the bone marrow or marrow involvement by fibrosis or tumor; may be seen in severe anemia, myelofibrosis, thalassemia, miliary tuberculosis, cancers that involve the bone marrow, and in chronic low oxygen levels (hypoxemia).
 Nucleated RBCs can be normal in infants for a short time after birth.

 - Reticulocytes: these are immature RBCs that are usually a blue-staining (polychromatic) color.
 A few of these young red blood cells are normal in the circulation.
 Elevated numbers may be seen with acute blood loss, hypoxia, RBC destruction, sickle cell disease, glucose-6-phosphate dehydrogenase (G6PD) deficiency, and autoimmune hemolytic anemia.

-- Siderocyte, sideroblast, ringed sideroblast: When RBCs are stained with Prussian blue dye, iron granules may be seen.
+- Siderocyte, sideroblast, ring sideroblast: When RBCs are stained with Prussian blue dye, iron granules may be seen.
 Sideroblasts are immature siderocytes and may actually form a ring pattern indicative of sideroblastic anemia.

-- Basophilic stippling is dark blue dots inside the RBC; due to the precipitation of nuclear material (ribosomes) and may be present in heavy metal poisoning (such as lead), nutritional deficiencies, or myelofibrosis.
+- Basophilic stippling is dark blue dots inside the RBC; due to abnormal aggregation of ribosomes and polyribosomes and may be present in heavy metal poisoning (such as lead), nutritional deficiencies, or myelofibrosis.